 These gluten-free and vegan-friendly sweets date back millennia to when they were just simple rice flour and nut treats.
 As production methods got more complex and ingredients became abundant during the peaceful Edo era, they transformed into ornate, decorated works of edible art.

-During this Osaka Wagashi Making Class, you’ll get all of the tools and skills to make your very own wagashi sweets.
+During this Osaka Wagashi Making Class, you’ll get all the tools and skills to make your very own wagashi sweets.
 While it is traditional to mold and cut them in the shape of seasonal flowers, it’s no problem if you want to go freestyle instead.
 Maybe you’ll discover you hidden talents as an avant-garde confectioner!

 Whatever design you want to make, your expert instructor will guide you along the way.
 You’ll also get taught how to prepare matcha green tea the traditional way, so you can enjoy a cup alongside your handmade sweet treats.
 Book the Osaka Wagashi Making Class.